by G. Jack Urso

 Magazine of Science Fiction,” published between 1973 and 1975, by Mankind

-Publishing, Los Angles, Calif., is noted in SFE
+Publishing, Los Angeles, Calif., is noted in SFE

 The Encyclopedia of Science Fiction as one of the first glossy or “slick”